tick143/fmnist_base/README.md

 alt-back-viz --port 8000
 ```

-This spins up a FastAPI server with a 5-10-2 spiking network trained on a balanced synthetic dataset (`y = 1` when `sum(x) > 2.5`).
-The web UI exposes single-step and auto-stepping controls, live topology visualisation, per-synapse deltas, spike-rate heatmaps, and running evaluation metrics.
+This spins up a FastAPI server with a spiking network trained on a balanced synthetic dataset (`y = 1` when `sum(x) > 1.0`).
+Inputs are sampled from a widened range (default `[-1.5, 2.5]`) with injected noise so the early synapses stay lively.
+The learning rule is now “neurotransmitter redistribution”: after every batch we release a reward-dependent pool of transmitter, push it through co-activity/efficiency signals, and redistribute each neuron’s incoming mass without gradients.
+Persistent affinities, column competition, and sign-consistency keep pathways from collapsing.
+You can tweak the dataset params (`feature_min`, `feature_max`, `noise_std`, `threshold`), reshape the hidden stack (`hidden_layers` accepts an arbitrary comma-separated list), or adjust the redistribution knobs (release rate, reward gain, decay, affinity/sign strengths, column competition, mass budget, noise) from the UI.
+Flip the target bonus toggle off to stay fully reward-agnostic.
+Edit `configs/tiny_spiking.yaml`, reload it straight from the UI, or adjust everything live in the browser panel.
+The web UI exposes single-step and auto-stepping controls, live topology visualisation (orange/blue edges encode positive/negative weight strength), per-synapse deltas, spike-rate heatmaps, and running evaluation metrics.

 ### Configuration